About the Journal

 Open Access Policy

-The UniSA Student Law Review provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The University of South Australia Law Review provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 It also promotes open access to content in an attempt to allow the student authors greater exposure to the academic research community.